-The timing for completion of the Visitor's Center Reef Discovery Site is reliant upon obtaining more financial and physical assistance for the project.
-Participant programs are a prime example of how people can become actively involved in reef conservation efforts.
-The Reefball Coalition, in local partnership with the author of this article, Marsha Pardee Woodring, is actively pursuing the development of other such programs.
-Meanwhile, Living Classrooms Foundation has already begun planning their Summer 2001 debut.
-Proposals have been written to solicit sponsors for local schools in short "workshop style" programs, where kids can be literally immersed in reef conservation.
-Donors are also being sought to finance trail markers that will add the educational component to the underwater artificial reef.
-Those who wish to assist in any of the above goals should contact the author via the information below.
-Marsha Pardee Woodring can be reached at Phone/FAX or at e-mail: mardee @tciway.tc.
+The timing for completion of the Visitor's Center Reef Discovery Site is reliant upon obtaining more and physical assistance for the project.
+Participant programs are a prime example of how people ca actively involved in reef conservation efforts.
+The Reefball Coalition, in local partnership with the au article, Marsha Pardee Woodring, is actively pursuing the development of other such programs.
+Me Living Classrooms Foundation has already begun planning their Summer 2001 debut.

+Proposals have been written to solicit sponsors for local schools in short "workshop style" programs kids can be literally immersed in reef conservation.
+Donors are also being sought to finance trail mawill add the educational component to the underwater artificial reef.
+Those who wish to assist in an above goals should contact the author via the information below.

+Marsha Pardee Woodring can be reached at Phone/FAX 649-946-5578 or at e-mail: mardee@tciway.tc.